Suspiciously Idle Officers

 - The DEA agents in The Professional are hard-pressed to explain the brutal gun fight that stirred the plot into action, but nobody ever questions why they were there in the first place, and they are never seen pursuing actual police work throughout the film.

-- Detective Liebowitcz in Sin City seems to exist purely to punch Bruce Willis in the face.
-His comic counterpart would later be seen walking around, taking orders from a guy who controls a guild for assassins.
+- Detective Liebowitcz seems to exist purely to punch Hartigan in the face.
+His comic counterpart would show up in later installments, where he's taking orders from a guy who controls a guild for assassins.

-- This trope is inverted later in the same movie where cops actually arrive 'too quickly to the scene of the crime in Marv's story, clueing him in that they work for the Big Bad and are trying to frame him.
+- This trope is inverted when cops actually arrive too quickly to the scene of the crime in Marv's story, clueing him in that they work for the Big Bad and are trying to frame him.
 He's right, too.

 - Mentioned and averted in the X-Wing Series novel Solo Command.
 When Reverse Mole Lara Notsil infiltrates Iron Fist, she hatches a plan to subvert the ship's maintenance droids and have them perform sabotage on the basis that they are Beneath Suspicion.
 In order to keep the ship's crew and AIs from noticing anything is amiss, she orders half of the reprogrammed droids to continue on their usual duties for half of each day, then assume the identity of another saboteur droid for the other half of the day, thus convincing the main computer that they're all still on the job.